 - Control over their own documents from beginning to end instead of sending drafts back and forth to a traditional publisher

-Try researching and writing a book in six months or less, and that's basically what it feels like to produce a comprehensive annual financial report (CAFR) every year.
-Yet Cheryl Jahnke and Tim Rekow of the Minnesota State Retirement System (MSRS) say CAFR season is one of their favorites.
+Try researching and writing a book in six months or less, and that's basically what it feels like to produce an annual comprehensive financial report (ACFR) every year.
+Yet Cheryl Jahnke and Tim Rekow of the Minnesota State Retirement System (MSRS) say ACFR season is one of their favorites.

 "I would say it's the most fun project that I get to work on each year.
 It's a feat," said Tim, Chief Financial Officer of MSRS.
 "We're talking over 200 pages of tons of details, and we have to have every single figure right.
 It has to be accurate, it has to be supported, and it's an endeavor.
 It is a lot of time.
 It's a ton of effort."

-Though finishing a CAFR on time can be stressful, Cheryl said she had no concerns about completing the 2020 edition on time, even as most people worked from home.
-That's due in large part to her team's decision a few years earlier to move the CAFR process to the cloud.
+Though finishing an ACFR on time can be stressful, Cheryl said she had no concerns about completing the 2020 edition on time, even as most people worked from home.
+That's due in large part to her team's decision a few years earlier to move the ACFR process to the cloud.